just-buildsystem/justbuild/doc/future-designs/debug-fission.md

 ### Extend `["CC", "defaults"]` rule with new fields

-The `["CC", "defaults"]` rule should accept a new field `"DWP"` containing as a singleton list the path to the `dwp` tool to be used for packing DWARF files.
+The `["CC", "defaults"]` should accept 3 new fields:

+ - `"DWP"`, containing as a singleton list the path to the `dwp` tool to be used for packing DWARF files.
 This field should be handled the same as, e.g., the `"CC"` variable.
 The description of our toolchains should be extended with the `"DWP"` field, pointing to the location of the respective tool in the staged binaries folder.

-The rule should also accept a new field `"DEBUGFLAGS"` containing as a list compile flags to be used for debug builds.
-This field should be handled in a similar way to, e.g., the `"ARFLAGS"` variable, but be used only if debug mode is enabled.
-If missing, default to [`"-g"`].
-In this way, most users need not set those flags manually anymore, while advanced users can still set their own debug-level flags, as needed.
+ - `"ADD_DEBUGFLAGS"`, containing as a list compile flags to be appended to both C and C++ flags for debug builds.
+As with other `"ADD_<X>FLAGS"` variables, these extend the existing flags.

+ - `"DEBUGFLAGS"`, containing as a list the compile flags to be used for debug builds, replacing existing.

 #### Change `"DEBUG"` configuration variable value type to map